runeh/tirbi/README.md

 ## Reference

-Interface describing the config options of the fastify plugin.
+Interface describing the options of the fastify plugin.

-### `TirbiConfig`
+### `TirbiOptions`

 - `tokens` - (optional) an array of allowed authorization tokens as strings.
 If omitted, authorization tokens will not be checked.
 - `storage` - an object configuring the storage backend.
-See `StorageConfig`
+See `StorageOptions`

-### `StorageConfig`
+### `StorageOptions`

 There are TypeScript types for the supported storage backends:

-- `FileSystemStorageConfig` - Config for file system storage backend.
+- `FileSystemStorageOptions` - Options for file system storage backend.
-- `MemoryStorageConfig` - Config for in-memory storage backend.
+- `MemoryStorageOptions` - Options for in-memory storage backend.
-- `GcsStorageConfig` - Config for Google Cloud Storage backend.
+- `GcsStorageOptions` - Options for Google Cloud Storage backend.
-- `StorageConfig` - The uinon of the backend config types.
+- `StorageOptions` - The union of the backend option types.

 ### `parseStorageUri`

-Parse a URI string to a `StorageConfig` object.
+Parse a URI string to a `StorageOptions` object.
 Returns null if there if the URI is invalid, or uses an unknown scheme.
 This function will never throw an error.

 ### `tirbiPlugin`

 A fastify plugin.
-Takes a `TirbiConfig` argument.
+Takes a `TirbiOptions` argument.

-### Storage options

-fixme: list of URI stuff

 ## Docker usage